 2:6 An employee who leaves employment shall receive pay for all unused, earned

 Vacation time.
 An employee who leaves employment shall reimburse the Authority for any unearned vacation leave taken during the calendar year.

 2:7 Upon the death of an employee, unused, earned vacation leave shall be paid to the employee's estate.

-2:8 Vacation leave may be taken in one-half day increments.
+2:8 Vacation leave may be taken in half hourly increments.

 3:2 Accumulation of sick leave shall be as follows: